 Books to Help Teachers Teach During Turbulent Times

-Teaching What Really Happened: How to Avoid the Tyranny of Textbooks and Get Students Excited About Doing History by CMK 2018 guest speaker, best-selling historian James Loewen, helps educators teach students to be historians, rather than being taught history.
-Learn to make history come alive.
+Teaching What Really Happened: How to Avoid the Tyranny of Textbooks and Get Students Excited About Doing History a brand new edition by CMK 2018 guest speaker and best-selling historian James Loewen, helps educators teach students to be historians, rather than just being taught history.
+Learn to make history come alive in your classroom.

 The first half of this profoundly important and instructive text separates fact from fiction in the Rosa Parks myth schools teach kids.
 The second half of the book shares advice for teaching controversial subjects in a civil, factual, and meaningful manner.

 On Being a Teacher by Jonathan Kozol

 In this underappreciated and hugely important text, the great civil rights activist and educator Jonathan Kozol dispenses wisdom about teaching the entire child within the world in which they live.
 “Writing as a teacher, Kozol advocates an approach to education that is infused with ethical values: fairness, truth, and integrity, and a driving compassion for the world beyond the classroom.”